chippyash/Zend-Acl-Xml-Builder/docs/Test-Contract.md

 *  Build will create acl definition
 *  Build will throw exception if xml file is not found
 *  Build will throw exception if xml file is invalid
+*  Build can accept imported definitions with child files in same directory as parent
+*  Build can accept imported definitions with child files in directory relative to parent
+*  Build can accept x m l as string

 ## chippyash\Test\Zend\Acl\Xml\AclDirector